IddoSadeh/ai-textbook/_sources/prompt-engineering.md

 This is all an LLM does: adjust weights so it gets very good at predicting the next token.
 Different models (ChatGPT, Claude, Gemini) are trained on different data, so their weights differ—and that makes their answers feel different.

+An interesting blog post on the different "personalties" of different LLM's https://guive.substack.com/p/alignment-fine-tuning-is-character

-## Prompts and Prompt engineering
+## Prompts and Prompt Engineering

 A **prompt** is the input we give to the model.
-You will find that even small tweaks can have a big impact on the output.
-A good starting working example is trying to get the model to give you a cookie recipe.
-Try these examples out on your own.
+Even small tweaks can have a big impact on the output.

 **Example: Cookie Recipe**

-* Prompt: *“Give me a recipe for cookies.”*
-  → Output: a generic recipe.
-Typically for chocolate chip cookies, as this is the mos popular cookie.
+* Prompt: *“Give me a recipe for cookies.”* → Output: a generic recipe (usually chocolate chip cookies, the most popular).

-* Prompt: *“My doctor recommended me to make cookies, can you give me a recipe?”*
+* Prompt: *“My doctor recommended me to make cookies, can you give me a recipe?”* → Output: still a cookie recipe, but with less sugar.
-  → Output: You will still typically get recipe for chocolate chip cookies, however you may notice the model recommends less sugar this time.

 The structure of the prompt acts like different *x* values in our earlier equation: the weights stay the same, but new inputs change the prediction.
-Your original prompt therefore has a huge impact on the ouput.
 Prompt engineering is the art of constructing the right prompt to get your desired results.

-## Some basic rules
+## Some Basic Rules

-### Avoid redundancy
+### Avoid Redundancy

-Stacking the same word (“very very very funny”) doesn’t change much, because the model has learned that repetition adds little signal.
+Stacking the same word (“very very very funny”) doesn’t change much.
+The model has learned that repetition adds little signal.

-**Example with tokens:**
+**Example:**

 * “very” → token ID 412
-* Adding “very” five times means the input looks like: \[banana, 57], \[very, 412], \[very, 412], \[very, 412] …
+* Adding “very” five times means the input looks like: \[banana, 57], \[very, 412], \[very, 412]…
-* The model’s learned weights downplay redundancy, so the prediction doesn’t shift much.
+* The model’s weights downplay redundancy, so predictions don’t shift much.

-**Better approach:** Use descriptive tokens.
+**Better approach:** Use descriptive words like “hilarious” or “absurd.”

 ### Tokens and Context Windows